rotki/rotki/README.md

 The best way to contribute financially and all the while help with the development of the project is to [purchase](https://rotkehlchen.io/products/) a premium subscription.
 We accept both crypto and fiat currencies!

+#### Github sponsor

+You can sponsor us through Github [here](https://github.com/users/LefterisJP/sponsorship) and Github will match all sponsorships you make within the first year!!

 #### Donations

 For people who don't want to purchase a subscription but would still like to support the development of Rotki we also accept donations in BTC and ETH or tokens.